hugollm/rebel/README.md

 db = Database(driver)
 ```

-If your database uses a different port, rather than the default, you can specify it as well:
+If your database uses a different port rather than the default, you can specify it as well:

 ```python
 driver = PgsqlDriver(host='myhost.com', port=5569, database='mydb', user='myuser', password='mypass')
 ```

-You can also connect via local unix socket (common in development).
+You can also connect via Unix-domain sockets (common in development).
 Just ommit the host and the password:

 ```python
 driver = PgsqlDriver(database='mydb', user='postgres')